cordmaur/swot/.github/copilot_instructions.md

 - Use double quotes for strings
 - Add docstrings to all public functions and classes using Google/NumPy style
 - Check for type annotations that can be rewritten based on PEP 604 syntax.
+- Avoid specifying long messages outside the exception classRuffTRY003

 ### Documentation
 - All public functions must have comprehensive docstrings
-- Include parameter types, descriptions, and return value documentation
+- Include parameters descriptions and return value documentation
+- Follow Numpydoc style.
+DO NOT ADD types in docstring, as they are already declared in the signature.
+- Multi-line docstring summary should start at the first line RuffD212
+- Dont forget to add blank line after last section of the docstring RuffD413

 - Add examples in docstrings when helpful
 - Use type hints instead of documenting types in docstrings
 - make sure the method has a return type